 Is AlignerCo Covered Differently Than Braces or Invisalign?

-Next scenario: you have dental insurance and orthodontic benefits.
-Will you receive coverage for AlignerCo treatment?
-Surprisingly, not always.
+Assuming you have dental insurance and orthodontic benefits and none of the above issues apply, will you receive coverage for AlignerCo treatment?
+Not always.

 How Do I Find Out Whether I Have Coverage?